|Browse News Releases By Year|

 |Oct 24, 2014 Huntsman President & CEO to Speak on STEM Education|

 Peter Huntsman, President & CEO of Huntsman Corp., knows the importance of training in the STEMfields for the success of his company.
-He will speak to alumni and faculty of the University of St. Thomas about the importance of STEM education in Houston at a STEM Alumni Reception on Oct.
-25.
+He will speak to alumni and faculty of the University of St. Thomas about the importance of STEM education in Houston.

 |Oct 23, 2014 UST Increases Scholarships, Tuition|